quinns/quinns.github.io/_posts/2015-11-27-responsive-embed-bootstrap.md

 tags: Bootstrap
 ---

 [Here's a really easy way](http://getbootstrap.com/components/#responsive-embed) to get responsive (flexible) iFrame embeds with Bootstrap 3.
 Perfect for your Youtube and Vimeo embeds.
-Included classes are `embed-responsive-4by3` and `embed-responsive-16by9`.
+Included classes are `embed-responsive-4by3` and `embed-responsive-16by9`. <!--more-->

 {% highlight html %}
 <div class="embed-responsive embed-responsive-16by9">